-We’ve covered a lot of what Indiana got right — full online betting, online sign ups and deposits, ability for just about every major sports book to set up shop in the state if it wants to.
+We’ve covered a lot of what Indiana got right — full online betting, online sign-ups and deposits, the ability for just about every major sportsbook to set up shop in the state if it wants to.
 But Indiana getting those things right helps it in one other major way — it borders so many major cities in states that are either moving slowly with online sports betting, botched their bills or won’t have legalized wagering anytime soon.
 Indiana moved first in the midwest, and that could pay off.
 Its bordering states — Michigan, Illinois, Ohio and Kentucky — have a combined population of more than 37 million.
 Chicago is 17 miles from Indiana.
 Louisville is on the border.
-Cincinnati is a half hour away.
+Cincinnati is a half-hour away.
 The list goes on.
 For those folks to bet, they just need to pop over the border, sign up for an account online, bet and head back.
 They can even cash out in their own state.
 Indiana has a chance to become the midwest’s sports betting destination, like New Jersey has for the tri-state area (mostly New York, but that’s a huge deal).
 While Illinois and Michigan do have plans to get online gambling soon, there’s no guarantee they’ll be favorable bills for consumers.
 Illinois is already planning a $20 million fee for operators, eliminating many small players from the market.

 Indiana didn’t get much wrong relative to other states.
-College player props has been a popular ban for new states like Indiana and Colorado.
+College player props have been a popular ban for new states like Indiana and Colorado.
 Its only failings are no online poker and casinos, and limits to live betting.
 Perhaps the state wants to protect its land-based casinos and keep gamblers there.
 But COVID-19 has exposed an underlying issue — people want to gamble in the comfort of their own homes more often than they can go to casinos.
 And limited live betting — which is only available during natural breaks like commercials, or the end of a quarter or inning — is disappointing.
 Some estimates say more than 70% of all bets placed in Europe are live.
 Without the ability to get down action at any time, Indiana won’t get close to that.

-Indiana Sports Betting FAQ
+Indiana Sports Betting Tips

 Indiana Teams to Bet on